Gwigzz/image_resize_py/README.md

 ### config.json
 `
-the file is automatically generated if it doesn't exist `
+The config.json file is automatically generated if it doesn't exist.
+`
 ``` json
 {